antmicro/zephelin/docs/source/introduction.md

 * {doc}`ctf_to_tef` - describes how traces are converted and processed
 * {doc}`visual_interface` - describes the tool for trace visualization
 * {doc}`new_runtime` - depicts how to track a new runtime
+* {doc}`development` - summarizes and links resources regarding development of Zephelin